snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/snaefellsnes-short.md

 bokun_id: 894765
 ---

-Join us for the **Snæfellsnes Short Tour**, specially designed for cruise ship passengers arriving at **Grundarfjörður port**.
+Join us for our **Highlights of Snæfellsnes Audio Guided Tour**, specially designed for cruise ship passengers arriving at **Grundarfjörður port**.
 This shore excursion is an excellent opportunity to explore the breathtaking highlights of the **Snæfellsnes Peninsula** within a limited timeframe, ensuring you return to the harbor well before your cruise ship's departure.

 Throughout the tour, the **onboard audioguide** will provide fascinating facts and stories about each destination, allowing you to fully appreciate the history, culture, and geology of the Snæfellsnes Peninsula.